TheAntiscamGroup/AntiScamBotSite/faq.md

 ### Can {{ site.bot_name }} ever ban the server owner or mods?

-{{ site.bot_name }} cannot ban anyone who has a role located higher in the roles list than it.
+{{ site.bot_name }} cannot ban anyone who has a role equal to or higher than it in the roles list.
 The only exception to this rule is if you transfer your server ownership to the bot (don't do this).
-It is suggested to put the role for {{ site.bot_name }} directly above your general role or underneath your moderator role.
+It is suggested to give {{ site.bot_name }} a mod role, which usually bypasses any issues safely.

 ### What about mistakes?